x

 5. Conduct the study

 Now that you have your tasks and your respondents ready, it’s time to actually conduct your test.
-Depending on the usability testing method you used (unmoderated vs. moderated testing) you will need to be present and guide the participants through the study.
+Depending on the usability testing method you used (unmoderated testing vs. moderated testing) you will need to be present and guide the participants through the study.
+And don’t forget to use a proper usability testing tool.

 Give the respondents your prepared scenarios, see how they interact with your product while trying to complete tasks, and uncover the confusion points.
 Don’t forget to ask follow-up questions, if you want to delve deeper into users’ thought processes.